ideonate/jhsingle-native-proxy/README.md

 ## Changelog

+### v0.3.1 released 18 June 2020

+- Defaults presentation_path to empty str ('') if not supplied, avoiding error

 ### v0.3.0 released 17 June 2020

 - presentation_path can be provided as a command line argument to become a substitution variable.